garethr/garethr-docker/README.md

 By default this sets up the PPA and installs the lxc-docker package.

+### Images

 The next step is probably to install a docker image, for this we have a defined type which can be used like so:

-    docker::pull { 'base': }
+    docker::image { 'base': }

 This is equivalent to running `docker pull base`.
 Note that it will run only if the image of that name does not already exist.
 This is downloading a large binary so on first run can take a while.
 For that reason this define turns off the default 5 minute timeout for exec.
+Note that you can also remove images you no longer need with:

+    docker::image { 'base':
+      ensure => 'absent',
+    }

+### Containers

 Now you have an image you can run commands within a container managed by docker.